-Note: The "PROJMGMNTPROJS\TAG" < labeltag > already exists in the language files with the value "Projects" (in the English file), so you don't need to add it.
+Note: The "PROJMGMNTPROJS_TAG" < labeltag > already exists in the language files with the value "Projects" (in the English file), so you don't need to add it.

-2. Change the scope of the old Projects menu (so normal users can't see it) by adding a <scope> element:
+2. Change the scope of the old Projects menu by adding a <scope> element: